Leonard Harper (producer)

 Leonard Harper (April 9, 1899, Birmingham, Alabama – February 4, 1943, Harlem, New York) was a producer, stager, and choreographer in New York City during the Harlem Renaissance in the 1920s and 1930s.

 Harper's works spanned the worlds of vaudeville, cabaret, burlesque and Broadway musical comedy.
 As a dancer, choreographer and studio owner, he coached many of the country's leading performers, including Ruby Keeler, Fred Astaire and Adele Astaire, and the Marx Brothers.
 He produced floor shows and theatrical revues both uptown in Harlem and downtown on Broadway's Great White Way.
 He co-directed and staged the ensemble segments of The Exile and the short film Darktown Revue with Oscar Micheaux.
 Harper staged for Broadway Hot Chocolates at the Hudson Theatre and was the premiere producer who opened up the Cotton Club.
-He also produced Lindy Hop revues and an act called Harper's Lindy Hoppers at the Savoy Ballroom, as detailed in his biography Rhythm For Sale.
+He also produced Lindy Hop revues and an act called Harper's Lindy Hoppers at the Savoy Ballroom.